-When it comes to getting started with losing weight, walking is one of the easiest, most accessible forms of exercise you can choose.
+When it comes to shedding pounds, walking to lose weight is one of the easiest, most accessible forms of exercise you can choose.
 It's the simplest, easiest way to get our bodies moving, and it's absolutely free.
 It's also got a whole host of benefits, from improving our heart health to our mental health and helping us lose weight.

 The researchers found walking of any kind improved perceived health metrics, but those who walked for a purpose such as a commute reported better health than those who walked for pleasure.
 People who walked to work were also recorded to be walking faster than those out for a leisurely stroll.

 If you can, arrange your walk through nature, especially if you're walking with others.
-One study conducted by researchers from the universities of both Michigan and Aberdeen (yes, we were also surprised at the pairing) found the following:
+One study conducted by researchers from the universities of both Michigan and Aberdeen found the following:

 "The positive associations of group walks in nature were at a greater magnitude than the negative associations of stressful life events on depression, positive affect, and mental well-being, suggesting an ‘undoing’ effect of nature group walks."

 Yep, walking in nature, especially with a group, actually functions to undo symptoms of stress and depression, winding the clock back on your workweek.

 Walking, whether through the countryside, a national park or just to work in the morning, is far and away the best way to get around.

 Start your week with achievable workout ideas, health tips and wellbeing advice in your inbox.

 Matt Evans is an experienced health and fitness journalist and is currently Fitness and Wellbeing Editor at TechRadar, covering all things exercise and nutrition on Fit&Well's tech-focused sister site.
 Matt originally discovered exercise through martial arts: he holds a black belt in Karate and remains a keen runner, gym-goer, and infrequent yogi.
 His top fitness tip?
 Stretch.